applied-bioinformatics/An-Introduction-To-Applied-Bioinformatics/book/fundamentals/pairwise-alignment.md

 We'd also generally compute a score for an alignment to help us figure out which alignments are better than others.
 For now, let's add one for every match, and subtract one for every mismatch.

-If this step is confusing, don't worry about it for the now.
+If this step is confusing, don't worry about it for now.
 We'll be back to this in a lot more detail soon.

 Here are two possible alignments: